 Environmental laws and regulations can change rapidly and Homburg Invest and its Subsidiaries could become subject to more stringent environmental laws and regulations in the future.
 Compliance with more stringent environmental laws and regulations could have an adverse effect on Homburg Invests' and its Subsidiaries' business, financial condition or operating results.
-Furthermore, as an owner of real estate, Homburg Invest and its Subsidiaries could have an adverse effect on the properties is insured.
-Such natural disasters could have an adverse effect on Homburg Invests' and its Subsidiaries' could have an adverse effect on Homburg Invests' and its Subsidiaries are exposed to natural disasters, although each of the properties is insured.
+Furthermore, as an owner of real estate, Homburg Invest and its Subsidiaries are exposed to natural disasters, although each of the properties is insured.
 Such natural disasters could have an adverse effect on Homburg Invests' and its Subsidiaries' business, financial condition or operating results.